GOP lawmaker references lynching during anti-Asian violence hearing: ‘Find all the rope in Texas and get a tall oak tree’

 “My concern about this hearing is that it seems to want to venture into the policing of rhetoric in a free society, free speech, and away from the rule of law and taking out bad guys,” he said.

-Later, Rep. Grace Meng (D-N.Y.), who is of Taiwanese descent, was visibly emotional in calling out Roy for his rhetoric and support of former president Donald Trump, whose own disparaging remarks toward Asian Americans has been a focal point for Democrats.
+Later, Rep. Grace Meng (D-N.Y.), who is of Taiwanese descent, was visibly emotional in calling out Roy for his rhetoric and support of former president Donald Trump, whose own disparaging remarks toward Asian Americans have been a focal point for Democrats.

 “Your president, your party and your colleagues can talk about issues with any other countries that you want, but you don’t have to do it by putting a bull’s eye on the back of Asian Americans across the country, on our grandparents, on our kids,” Meng said to Roy.
 “This hearing was to address the hurt and pain of our community to find solutions, and we will not let you take our voice away from us.”

-In the hearing, Stanford Law School Prof. Shirin Sinnar testified that Trump’s “racist dog whistles” on Twitter during the course of the pandemic did “create ripple effects across society at large.”
-Rep. Ted Lieu (D-Calif.) used Sinnar’s testimony to take Roy to task over the hearing seeking to limit free speech.
+In the hearing, Stanford Law School professor Shirin Sinnar testified that Trump’s “racist dog whistles” on Twitter during the course of the pandemic did “create ripple effects across society at large.”
+Rep. Ted Lieu (D-Calif.) used Sinnar’s testimony to take Roy to task over the idea that the hearing sought to limit free speech.

 “It’s not about policing speech.
-I served in active duty so you can say whatever you want on the First Amendment,” said Lieu, who served in the U.S. Air Force.
+I served in active duty, so you can say whatever you want on the First Amendment,” said Lieu, who served in the U.S. Air Force.
 “You can say racist, stupid stuff if you want.
 But I’m asking you to please stop using racist terms like ‘kung flu’ or ‘Wuhan virus’ or other ethnic identifiers and describe them as virus.
 I am not a virus.”

-It is not the first time that adages referencing lynching have come under fire.
+It is not the first time that expressions referencing lynching have come under fire.
+Sen. Cindy Hyde-Smith (R-Miss.) refused to apologize in 2018 for joking about how she’d be on the front row for a “public hanging.”
+She called the remark an “exaggerated expression of regard.”

 In 2008, country singer Toby Keith was accused of using pro-lynching language in his song “Beer for My Horses.”
-The 2003 song features lyrics similar to Roy’s comments on Thursday: “Grandpappy told my pappy back in my day, son, A man had to answer for the wicked that he’d done, Take all the rope in Texas, Find a tall oak tree, round up all of them bad boys, Hang them high in the street.”
+The 2003 song features lyrics similar to Roy’s comments Thursday: “Grandpappy told my pappy back in my day, son / A man had to answer for the wicked that he’d done / Take all the rope in Texas / Find a tall oak tree, round up all of them bad boys / Hang them high in the street.”

 Keith denied the song was a pro-lynching anthem, telling Fox News at the time, “It’s not a racist thing or about lynching.”